gwdetchar/gwdetchar/docs/index.rst

 ..
-GW-DetChar documentation master file, created by sphinx-quickstart on Mon Apr 15 20:43:29 2019.
+GWDetChar documentation master file, created by sphinx-quickstart on Mon Apr 15 20:43:29 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ##########
-GW-DetChar
+GWDetChar
 ##########

 |PyPI version| |DOI| |License| |Supported Python versions|

 |Build Status| |Coverage Status|

-GW-DetChar is a python package for gravitational-wave detector characterisation and data quality.
+GWDetChar is a python package for gravitational-wave detector characterisation and data quality.
 It is designed for use with ground-based interferometric detectors such as the Laser Interferometer Gravitational-wave Observatory (LIGO), Virgo, and GEO600.